 - 90–95 – Outstanding

 - 80–89 – Barely above average to very good

 - 50–59 – Unacceptable

-Parker has famously tasted some of the world's finest and most prestigious wines, and given them scores.
-We have manually selected a small cross-section of these, shown below.
+Parker has famously tasted and scored some of the world's finest and most prestigious wines.
+We have manually selected a small cross-section of these scores, shown below.
 Within this sub-set, the score range is 89 – 100 points, the average score is 97.2 points and 50% of the scores fall between 96 – 98 points.